priyankaraghunathan15/boston-311-sql-case-study/README.md

 <br>

 ### 10. Were there any months in 2024 with unusually high complaint volumes compared to the typical pattern?

+This query detects months in 2024 with unusually high 311 complaint volumes by calculating the z-score for each month based on historical averages.
+Months with a z-score of ±1.5 or more are flagged as significantly above or below typical request levels, helping identify potential spikes in public issues.

 **Result:**
 | Month   | Total Requests | Z-Score |